algorithmiaio/dev-center/_pages/platform/SAML-autnetication-org-management.md

 #### Logging in with SAML:

-To enact a SP based login please click on the sign in with SAML button on the login page, you will either be auto logged in or redirected to your identity provider(IDP) to confirm your credentials.
+To enact a Service Provider based login please click on the sign in with SAML button on the login page, you will either be auto logged in or redirected to your identity provider to confirm your credentials.

 ![SAML login button](/developers/images/post_images/saml/saml-login-button.png)